-A further way to do this is to inset a piece of material at the back of the skirting board and saw it – this helps to force it away from the wall.
+A further way to do this is to insert a piece of material at the back of the skirting board and saw it – this helps to force it away from the wall.

 At this point remember that bigger and longer skirting boards will be more difficult to ‘handle’ so take care with these.
 Further, skirting boards which are joined (i.e. at 90o with others) will need special care than those which are just straight or uncomplicated in shape.